philwonski/TW5-Platform.sh-Dashboard/README.md

 2. p.sh supports many kinds of apps, and is popular for "fleet management" of websites, such as lots of drupal or magento instances.

-3. p.sh uses the power of infrastructure-as-code to streamline the deployment and management of your apps, and associated infrastructure like databases.
+3. p.sh uses the power of infrastructure-as-code to streamline the deployment and management of your apps and the associated infrastructure like databases.
 As such, it's all about the YAML files.
 Edit these files and push to git and voila, all your devops are belong to us.

 ## Purpose of Repo